IgnisLabs/HotJot/README.md

 $signer = new \IgnisLabs\HotJot\Signer\RSA\RS512($privateKey, $publicKey, 'key passphrase (if any)');
 ```

-The *private key* is used signing and the *public key* for verification.
+The *private key* is used for signing and the *public key* for
+verification.

 #### `None` Signer